 A DAM Your Whole Team Can Use

-Don’t look for something that can do everything an editor can do because it is not designed just for editors.
-This is a business tool and the same rules should apply that applies to all business tools – get something for video asset management that can satisfy the least technical people in the organisation (this can often be the C-Suite) as well as the most technical.
+Don’t look for something that is designed just for editors.
+A video DAM is a business tool and the same rules should apply that applies to all business tools — get something for video asset management that can satisfy the least technical people in the organisation (this can often be the C-Suite) as well as the most technical.

 Don’t show the technology.
-They say that technology is a great enabler – so long as you don’t see or hear it.
-Make sure you can apply your business goals to the video collateral you will be making and distributing, not technology goals like streaming in 4K or, worse, enabling a culture of silly videos that anyone can watch on YouTube at anytime.
+They say that technology is a great enabler — so long as you don’t see or hear it.
+Make sure you can apply your business goals to the video collateral you will be making and distributing, not technology goals like streaming in 4K.

-Do make sure there is a collaboration and annotation module.
-People need to collaborate on video just as they do a word document or a power point presentation.
+Do make sure there is exceptional collaboration and annotation functionality.
+People need to collaborate on video just as they do a word document or a powerpoint presentation.
 It should be simple to use and have some simple functions like automatic timecoding that links comments to specific points in the video.

 Technical Considerations for Video Asset Management

 Don’t let the technical get in the way of a good platform.
 The UI/UX needs to be jargon-free and make it is as simple to manage a video as it is to manage a word document.
 It’s all just data at the end of the day.